You can receive repeat prescriptions without the need to see a doctor each time.

 New Patient Health Checks

 We ask all new patients to make an appointment for a general health check (blood pressure, urine specimen, family history) with the GP or practice nurse when registering with the practice.
-Medical records can take many weeks to transfer from your old GP so this will allow us to record basic health information and add any repeat medication while we are waiting for your records to arrive.
+Medical records can take a while to transfer from your old GP so this will allow us to record basic health information and add any repeat medication while we are waiting for your records to arrive.